suvarnrk/waph-suvarnrk/labs/lab2/README.md

-We wrote JavaScript code with jQuery Ajax to make a GET call to the specified web service.
-After receiving the response in JSON format, we converted it to a string and displayed it in the console.
-To extract the joke from this response, we used the result.joke property.
-This service generates a different random joke each time the webpage is refreshed, adding a touch of humor to the user experience.
+JavaScript code using JQuery Ajax has been written to make a GET call to the above web service.
+The response was in JSON , this response was converted to string using JSON.stringify() method and displayed in the console. out of this response the joke was filtered using result.joke , this service returns a random joke which is displayed when the webpage is loaded.
+Refreshing the webpage gives random joke each time.

 ![Random Joke displayed when the page is loaded](images/jokeapi.png)